VinceYeay/NexusChecker/README.md

 ---

-##Configuration
+## Configuration

-###Python Script
+### Python Script
--Enrollment Centers: Modify the enrollment_centers dictionary in the script to include or remove enrollment centers as needed.
+- Enrollment Centers: Modify the enrollment_centers dictionary in the script to include or remove enrollment centers as needed.
--Default Location ID: Change the location_id variable in the script to set your preferred default enrollment center.
+- Default Location ID: Change the location_id variable in the script to set your preferred default enrollment center.
--Date Range: Update the start_date and end_date variables in the script to define the range of dates to check for appointments.
+- Date Range: Update the start_date and end_date variables in the script to define the range of dates to check for appointments.

-###PHP Form
+### PHP Form
--Enrollment Centers: Update the $enrollment_centers array in the PHP script to include or remove enrollment centers.
+- Enrollment Centers: Update the $enrollment_centers array in the PHP script to include or remove enrollment centers.
--API URL: The PHP script fetches slots dynamically from the TTP Scheduler API.
+- API URL: The PHP script fetches slots dynamically from the TTP Scheduler API.

 ---

-##Example Outputs
+## Example Outputs

-###Python Script
+### Python Script
 The script prints available slots to the console and sends the first 10 slots to your Telegram chat:

       Checking available slots...